There

 Rabbit Litter

 Explore with us the current opinions about cedar and pine shavings.
-Nearly all the feelings against cedar and pine come from two articles that talk about elevations in liver enzymes: "The Dangers of Softwood Shavings," by George Flentke, PhD, and "Litterboxes and Liver Disease," by Ms. Marinell Harriman.
+Nearly all the animus against cedar and pine come from two articles that talk about elevations in liver enzymes: "The Dangers of Softwood Shavings," by George Flentke, PhD, and "Litterboxes and Liver Disease," by Ms. Marinell Harriman.

 Fascinating, because the two contradict each other.